-The reconnection function after a mains decoupling is based on the requirements of the Transmission-Code (TC2007)[1] and the German directive "Erzeugungsanlagen am MS-Netz"[2].
+The reconnection function after a mains decoupling is based on the requirements of the VDE AR-N 41201 and the German directive "Erzeugungsanlagen am MS-Netz" .

-To monitor the reconnection conditions after a mains decoupling, a reconnection function has been implemented to the decoupling function additionally.
+To monitor the reconnection conditions after a mains decoupling, a reconnection function has been implemented in parallel to the decoupling functions.

 Mains voltage (phase to phase) and frequency are the main criteria for reconnection.
-Always the mains side voltage at the generator circuit breaker has to be evaluated.
+Always the mains side voltage (line to line) at the generator circuit breaker (mains side) has to be evaluated.